 As humans, we experience hiccups quite a lot of times in our life.
 It’s a normal bodily function, even though most of us don’t understand why it happens.
 But there is one thing in common in all of our mentalities: we don’t think hiccups are dangerous or that they indicate something.
 They just happen.

 There are a lot of things, but in most cases, it’s stress or excitement.
-Dogs can easily be overwhelmed by their emotions, therefore they are much more prone to hiccups.
-If you suspect that your dog is getting the hiccups because they are currently experiencing some form of mental overload, then the solution is very simple.
+Dogs can easily be overwhelmed by their emotions, therefore they are much more prone to a bout of hiccups.
+If you suspect that your dog is getting the hiccups because they are currently experiencing some form of mental overload, or they have what sounds like reverse sneezes, then the solution is very simple.
 You need to calm them down.

 But if your pet inhales some kind of irritant, then it can also cause hiccups.
-This can be anything from pollen to dirt, so there really is no reason to worry, unless you think that your dog might be allergic to something like that.
+This can be anything from pollen to dirt, so there really is no reason to worry, unless you think that your dog might be allergic to something like that (see apoquel alternatives for dogs).
 You can determine this by closely watching when they get the hiccups.

 And of course, anything that has to do with rapid breathing.
 If your puppy plays around for a long amount of time or likes to run, then their diaphragm might malfunction, which can result in hiccups.
-When this happens, the breathing of the animal becomes different from usual, as their diaphragm moves quicker and less smoothly.
+When this happens, their breathing pattern becomes different from usual, as their diaphragm moves quicker and less smoothly.
 This results in small gasps for air instead of long inhales.

-Thankfully though, this mainly happens to younger dogs, as their respiratory system isn’t as used to extensive exercise.
+Thankfully though, this is mostly common in puppies, as their respiratory system isn’t as used to extensive exercise.
 It isn’t dangerous and your puppy won’t be harmed.

 Dogs don’t experience hiccups as often as humans.
 For some of them, it only happens once in a lifetime.
-But be aware that puppies are much more prone to this because they have more energy and excitement.
+But be aware that puppies are much more prone to this than adult dogs because they have more energy and excitement.

 In most cases, interference isn’t necessary.
 The hiccups aren’t dangerous and they pose no harm to your dog.
 But there is still a good chance that you want to help them because you too get exasperated when it happens to you.